 The 2022 ICF Notes contain a contingent put option clause within the host contract, which affords the holders of the notes the option to require us to repurchase such notes at 101% of their principal amount in the event of a change of control, as defined in the indenture governing the notes.
 We concluded that the contingent put option required bifurcation in accordance with FASB ASC 815, and have recorded the embedded derivative at fair value on the consolidated balance sheet in "Other long-term liabilities."
 We estimated the fair value of the put option derivative using a valuation technique which reflects the estimated date and probability of a change of control, the fair value of the 2022 ICF Notes, and a credit valuation adjustment reflecting our credit spreads.
-The fair value of the embedded derivative was \$0.7 million as of December 31, 2017 and \$0.1 million as of June 30, 2018.
+As the 2022 ICF Notes were fully redeemed and discharged in August 2018, no embedded put option existed as of September 30, 2018.
+The fair value of the embedded derivative was \$0.7 million as of December 31, 2017.